 Bragar Eagel & Squire, P.C.
 Is Investigating Southwest, Credit Acceptance, and UP Fintech and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
+NEW YORK, Jan.
 08, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Southwest Airlines Co.
-(NYSE: LUV), Credit Acceptance Credit Acceptance Corporation (NASDAQ: CACC), and UP Fintech Holding Limited (NASDAQ: TIGR).
+LUV, Credit Acceptance Credit Acceptance Corporation CACC, and UP Fintech Holding Limited TIGR.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On December 26, 2022, Business Insider published an article entitled "US Department of Transportation says it plans to look into Southwest Airlines following the airline's 'unacceptable' holiday flight cancellations."
 The article stated, among other things, that the "U.S. DOT tweeted Monday it will examine whether Southwest is abiding by its customer service policy[,]" and "Southwest cancelled nearly 3,000 flights on the day after Christmas, the most of any U.S. airline."